 - Libration in latitude - the Moon's axis is slightly different than the axis of its orbit around Earth, so sometimes during the month its north or south pole is slightly visible.

-- Diurnal libration - as the Earth spins, a person on the Earth is effectively moving in relation to the Moon, seeing the Moon's face from slightly different angles as the day progresses, i.e., the moon gives a slightly different face to persons looking at it from different longitudes.
+- Diurnal libration - as the Earth rotates, a person on the Earth is effectively moving in relation to the Moon, seeing the Moon's face from slightly different angles as the day progresses, i.e., the moon gives a slightly different face to persons looking at it from different longitudes.

 - Physical libration or forced libration - this is an actual motion of the Moon and is small: the Moon's mass's slight asymmetry, with gravity, determine which part faces the Earth, and the Moon can swing back and forth like a pendulum through that direction, with very little dampening.
 Generally it happens north-to-south, which is the case for the Moon.